 - Shortage of skilled workers.
 Genworth says the demand is outpacing the availability of providers.
 There are not enough workers to fill these roles compared to the vast increases in the number of people who require extended care.
 These caregivers know they can demand more, and companies are willing to pay more for the best workers.
 Also, fewer caregivers mean more overtime, which means consumers pay more for care.

 - Higher minimum wages.
 The higher payroll, along with changes in overtime pay rules, places additional pressure on the bottom-line of many healthcare agencies in many states.
 This increased cost of labor is hitting American families who require these care services.

 - Difficulty attracting and retaining qualified workers.
 The expanding job market provides more job opportunities at higher pay.
 The role of a caregiver is a hard job and traditionally provides lower pay.
 Pay for these positions is increasing to counter the better job market.

 - Business constraints.
-These care providers are seeing more regulations and other business constraints.
-These include differing laws on certification of caregivers, compliance obligations, razor-thin profit margins, balancing care quality and costs.
+These care providers see more regulations and other business constraints.
+These include differing laws on certification of caregivers, compliance obligations, razor-thin profit margins, balancing care quality, and costs.
 Many states are increasing regulations.
 This makes it much more difficult to provide long-term care services and supports without increasing costs.

-Without Long-Term Care Insurance, the cost of care services will either drain your retirement savings or you will be forced to use family caregivers.
+Without Long-Term Care Insurance, the cost of care services will adversely impact savings, income, and lifestyle.
+These costs will drain your retirement savings, or your family will become caregivers.
 Caregiving is hard on family members.
 Paid care is expensive and adversely impacts income and lifestyle.

-The best time to plan is prior to retirement when premiums are very affordable, and an individual’s health is usually good making the qualification for a policy easier.
+The best time to plan is before retirement when premiums are very affordable, and an individual’s health is usually good, making the qualification for a policy easier.

 The cost of this care will always increase.
-With a Long-Term Care Insurance policy in place, you have asset protection which gives your family peace-of-mind.
+With an affordable Long-Term Care Insurance policy in place, you have asset protection, which gives your family peace-of-mind.